 Receipt of PIP or Attendance Allowance can also trigger supplements to other benefits, such as ESA and Pension Credit.

 Evidence also shows that blind and partially sighted people are less likely to work than, or to have as much income as, people without disabilities.
-Less than one in four people who are sight impaired or severely sight impaired of working age are in work, and over a third of those are only part-time (My Voice, RNIB 2015).
+Fewer than one in four people who are sight impaired or severely sight impaired of working age are in work, and over a third of those are only in part-time work (My Voice, RNIB 2015).